cfelton/test_jpeg/README.md

 ========================
 A stimulus and verification environment was created with Python and MyHDL.
 An image is streamed to the encoder and the output is captured.
-The hardware generated JPEG bitstream is compared to a sotware JPEG bistream with similar settings.
+The hardware generated JPEG bitstream is compared to a software JPEG bitstream with similar settings.

 In the future the output of the various encoders will be compared to